ONBUILD [INSTRUCTION]

 This is useful if you are building an image which will be used as a base to build other images, for example an application build environment or a daemon which may be customized with user-specific configuration.

-now, because you don’t yet have access to the application source code, and it will be different for each application build.
+For example, if your image is a reusable Python application builder, it will require application source code to be added in a particular directory, and it might require a build script to be called after that.
+You can’t just call ADD and RUN now, because you don’t yet have access to the application source code, and it will be different for each application build.
 You could simply provide application developers with a boilerplate Dockerfile to copy-paste into their application, but that is inefficient, error-prone and difficult to update because it mixes with application-specific code.

-to register advance instructions to run later, during the next build stage.
+The solution is to use ONBUILD to register advance instructions to run later, during the next build stage.

 Here’s how it works:

-instruction, the builder adds a trigger to the metadata of the image being built.
+When it encounters an ONBUILD instruction, the builder adds a trigger to the metadata of the image being built.
 The instruction does not otherwise affect the current build.

 At the end of the build, a list of all triggers is stored in the image manifest, under the key OnBuild.
-They can be inspected with the docker inspect
+They can be inspected with the docker inspect command.

 Triggers are cleared from the final image after being executed.
 In other words they are not inherited by “grand-children” builds.